ion1/quadratic-irrational/README.md

 * `(1 + √5)/2` ([the golden ratio][gr]),

-* solutions to some quadratic equations – the [quadratic formula][qf] has a familiar shape.
+* solutions to quadratic equations with rational constants – the [quadratic formula][qf] has a familiar shape.

 [gr]: http://en.wikipedia.org/wiki/Golden_ratio
 [qf]: http://en.wikipedia.org/wiki/Quadratic_formula

-A continued fraction is a number that can be expressed in the form
+A simple continued fraction is a number in the form

 ```
 a + 1/(b + 1/(c + 1/(d + 1/(e + …))))
 ```

-or alternatively expressed using the notation
+or alternatively written as

 ```
 [a; b, c, d, e, …]